documentation v0.0.1

 Recommended forMost usersExisting R users

-4. First Launch & Package Setup
+4. First Launch & Setup

 5. Getting Started